gharials/dev-path/docs/vcs-git.md

 ### Working with remotes

-#### Setting up Git remotes
+#### Setting up Git remotes in local repositories

-The changes you make in your repository, that is your commits, remain local until you push them to a _remote_, a shared central repository.
-For that, you have to create a remote repository in GitHub or in any other such provider (e.g. [GitLab](https://about.gitlab.com/), [Bitbucket](https://bitbucket.org/), etc.) After creating the repository in GitHub, copy its link and associate it as a remote in your local repository with the following command:
+The changes you make in your repository, that is your commits, remain local in your computer until you push them to a _remote_, a shared central repository.
+For that, you have to create a remote repository first in GitHub or in any other such provider (e.g. [GitLab](https://about.gitlab.com/), [Bitbucket](https://bitbucket.org/), etc.) After creating the repository in GitHub, copy its link and associate it as a remote in your local repository with the following command:

 <div class="annotate" markdown>
 ```